home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 ![ESP32-S3-BOX-3 config file](/images/assist/esp32-s3-config-05.png)

 5. Once the installation is complete, you can see the new image on the ESP32-S3-BOX-3.
    - Now, speak a command to test the new setting.
-For example, *OK Nabu turn on the light*.
+For example, *OK Nabu turn off the living room lights*.

 ## Option 2: Using your own images